France says "decision time" has come in Iran nuclear talks

 A senior Iranian official speaking on condition of anonymity said on Thursday the United States and other Western powers were shifting their positions and backtracking on an April 2 interim accord that was meant to lay the foundations for a final deal.

-(Additional Reporting by Parisa Hafezi, Arshad Mohammed and Shadia Nasralla in Vienna and Bozorgmehr Sharafedin in Dubai; Writing by Louis Charbonneau, John Irish and Arshad Mohammed; Editing by Hugh Lawson)
+(Reporting by Parisa Hafezi, Arshad Mohammed, Shadia Nasralla; Writing by Louis Charbonneau and John Irish; Editing by Hugh Lawson)